paskaljay/security-portfolio/projects/juice-shop/chatbot-prompt-injection.md

 chatbot into saying something inappropriate  it can directly enable real business logic bypasses when an LLM is given authority over actual application actions like generating coupons.

+## Root Cause: The Actual Vulnerable Code

+The vulnerable `generateCoupon` tool definition:

+​```javascript
+generateCoupon: tool({
+  description: 'Generate a discount coupon for a customer.
+Only use this when the coupon policy conditions are fully met.',
+  inputSchema: z.object({
+    discount: z.number().describe('The discount percentage for the
+    coupon (maximum 10)')
+  }),
+  execute: async ({ discount }) => {
+    const couponCode = security.generateCoupon(discount)
+    return { couponCode, discount }
+  }
+})
+​```

+This confirms exactly what the black-box testing suggested: the policy ("only use this when conditions are met") existed purely as a natural language instruction to the LLM in the tool's description field.
+The actual executable code takes no order ID, performs no database lookup, and generates a real coupon immediately whenever the LLM chooses to call this function regardless of why it made that decision.
+The LLM was solely responsible for policing its own tool usage, with zero enforcement at the code level.

+## The Fix

+​```javascript
+generateCoupon: tool({
+  description: 'Generate a discount coupon for a customer with a verified damaged order.
+Requires a valid order ID.',
+  inputSchema: z.object({
+    discount: z.number().describe('The discount percentage for the
+    coupon (maximum 10)'),
+    orderId: z.string().describe('The order ID of the damaged order (format: xxxx-xxxxxxxxxxxxxxxx)')
+  }),
+  execute: async ({ discount, orderId, authenticatedUser }) => {
+    const order = await db.ordersCollection.findOne({
+      orderId,
+      email: authenticatedUser?.email,
+      status: OrderStatus.DAMAGED
+    })
+    if (!order) return { error: 'No verified damaged order found for this order ID.' }
+    const couponCode = security.generateCoupon(discount)
+    return { couponCode, discount }
+  }
+})
+​```

+The fix requires the LLM to supply an `orderId`, then performs a real database query checking three conditions together: the order exists, it belongs to the currently *authenticated* user specifically (not just any user), and its status is genuinely `DAMAGED`.
+Coupon generation only proceeds if a real, matching record is found the vulnerable code path is now unreachable through conversation alone, no matter how convincingly formatted a fabricated order ID looks.

+## What This Added To My Understanding
+Seeing the real code confirmed a principle that applies well beyond this specific challenge: instructions written in a tool's *description* field are guidance for the LLM's reasoning, not enforcement they carry no more weight than a comment in code as far as actual security goes.
+Real enforcement has to happen in the executable logic itself, independently verifying claims against genuine data sources (and critically, tied to the *authenticated* user's identity, not just any matching record) before performing any sensitive action.
+This is directly analogous to every access control lesson from earlier in this project (IDOR, broken authorization) the new twist here is that the "input" being checked arrives via an AI's interpretation of a conversation rather than a raw HTTP parameter, but the underlying security principle is identical.